7 Prisoners

-7 Prisoners (7 Prisioneiros) is a 2021 Brazilian drama film directed by Alexandre Moratto from a screenplay by Moratto and Thayná Mantesso.
+7 Prisoners (7 Prisioneiros) is a 2021 Brazilian thriller-drama film directed by Alexandre Moratto from a screenplay written by Moratto and Thayná Mantesso.
 The film stars Christian Malheiros and Rodrigo Santoro and premiered at the 78th Venice International Film Festival on September 6, 2021.
 It was released on Netflix in November 2021.

 Plot

 18-year-old Mateus leaves the countryside in search for a job opportunity in a São Paulo junkyard.
 Once there, Mateus and some other boys become a victim of a work system analogous to modern slavery run by Luca, forcing Mateus to make the difficult decision between working for the man who enslaved him or risking his and his family's futures if he is not complicit.